domapic/domapic-controller/README.md

 `--sslCert` | Path to an ssl certificate | -
 `--sslKey` | Path to an ssl key | -
-`--authDisabled` | Array of IPs or CIDR IP ranges with authentication disabled | ['127.0.0.1', '::1/128'] `--secret` | Secret to be used in authentication encoding | - `--color` | Use ANSI colors in traces | true `--logLevel` | Tracing level.
+`--authDisabled` | Array of IPs or CIDR IP ranges with authentication disabled | ['127.0.0.1', '::1/128'] `--auth` | If false, authentication will be disabled for all origins | true `--secret` | Secret to be used in authentication encoding | - `--color` | Use ANSI colors in traces | true `--logLevel` | Tracing level.
 Choices are 'log', 'trace', 'debug', 'info', 'warn' and 'error' | info